HadoopGenomics/Hadoop-BAM/README.txt

 No matter which method is chosen, the command used should print a brief help message listing the Hadoop-BAM commands available.
 To run a command, give it as the first command-line argument.
-For example, the provided BAM sorting command, "sort":
+For example, the provided SAM/BAM sorting command, "sort":

    hadoop jar hadoop-bam.jar sort